Farhod-1/edu-markaz/README.md

 **Part 1 - User & Student Management**

 This was the first feature developed because the application needed real data (students) before handling other modules.
-It took us **2** weeks since we were still learning Flutter and SQLite properly.
+It took us **2** weeks since we were still learning Flutter and Mongodb properly.

 Planning Stage